StratifyLabs/StratifyBlog/content/stratifylabs/2019-04-29-Why-your-firmware-is-behind-schedule.md

 - Hardware is becoming more capable and more complex
 - Software requirements are expanding due to IoT requirements

-Historically, firmware has been developed as a monolithic program that runs in a single address space.
-This was great for [microcontrollers]({{< ref "device/2013-10-14-how-microcontrollers-work.md" >}}) that featured tens of kilobytes of storage and were designed for simple applications (like an old-school alarm clock).
-Now that microcontroller memory measure in the 100's of kilobytes or even megabytes and powers "smart" devices that are self-updating and internet connected, the traditional approach is not scaling to this increasing complexity.
+Historically, firmware has been developed as a monolithic program that runs on microcontrollers with 10's of kilobytes of program memory running at low megahertz speeds.
+This was great for [microcontrollers]({{< ref "device/2013-10-14-how-microcontrollers-work.md" >}}) used in old-school alarm clocks and other simple devices.
+Now that microcontroller memory measures in the 100's of kilobytes or even megabytes and run at 10's or hundreds of megahertz, it is more difficult to use the historical approach.
+These microcontrollers are powering a whole new generation of connected devices from smart alarm clocks to smart watches and much more.
+But before we talk about how to handle this problem, let's dive deeper into what makes this such a challenging problem.

 ## Why is firmware so hard in the first place?